AbisheK0726/eng130-cloud-computing/README.md

 Software as a Service (SaaS) is a software distribution model in which a third-party provider hosts applications and makes them available to customers over the Internet.

+For example, Google Docs is a SaaS application.
+You can access it from any computer with an Internet connection, and you don’t have to install any software on your computer.

 ### PasS (Platform as a Service)

 Platform as a Service (PaaS) is a cloud computing model in which a third-party provider delivers hardware and software tools to customers, who can then develop and run their own applications in the cloud.

+For example, Google App Engine is a PaaS application.
+You can use it to build and host your own applications in the cloud.

 ### IaaS (Infrastructure as a Service)

 Infrastructure as a Service (IaaS) is a cloud computing model in which a third-party provider delivers virtualized computing resources over the Internet.
 IaaS is a form of utility computing, in which resources are pooled to serve multiple customers using a multi-tenant model.

+For example, Amazon EC2 is an IaaS application.
+You can use it to build and host your own applications in the cloud.

 ## CapEx vs OpEx